 (a) First criterion: Marks obtained in the entrance examination (written test).

-Candidates whose result of the qualifying examination (+2) is not declared may also apply for admission.
+Third criterion: Marks obtained in the next lower public examination (SSC/Matriculation or equivalent).
+Candidates whose result of the qualifying examination (+2 stage) is not declared may also apply for admission.

-Prof. Sanjay Subodh
+Prof. Sanjay Subhodh